 “Our studies also further validate the use of a new TB mouse efficacy model (dubbed C3HeB/FeJ) as a research tool to study the impact of heightened human-like disease states on the activity and distribution of TB antibiotics that are in various stages of development,” said Dr. Robertson.
 That could accelerate development of better TB treatments.

-“Despite significant progress in combatting tuberculosis, TB remains the leading infectious cause of death worldwide,” said Dr. Robertson.
+“Despite significant progress in combating tuberculosis, TB remains the leading infectious cause of death worldwide,” said Dr. Robertson.
 According to WHO, 10 million people fell ill with TB in 2017 and 1.6 million died from the disease.”
 Multidrug resistance is a further challenge to the mission to control TB globally, he said.
 “Collectively, our group has pioneered the use of new TB mouse efficacy models to help advance innovative new therapies designed to shorten the length of TB treatment.”

 The American Society for Microbiology is the largest single life science society, composed of more than 32,000 scientists and health professionals.
 ASM's mission is to promote and advance the microbial sciences.